Video Transcript

 Key Takeaways

 Annuities provide some tax benefits because earnings grow tax-deferred.
 However, you will have to pay taxes on withdrawals from an annuity contract.
-It's important to learn how annuities work and understand when you might pay taxes.
-Here is some information to keep in mind.
+It is important to understand how annuities work and when taxes may apply.
+Here is what to know.

 Are Annuities Taxable?

 Annuities offer tax-deferred growth.
-When you earn interest in an annuity, you typically don't need to report those earnings and pay income tax on the earnings every year.
-You can keep funds in your account to reinvest and compound.
-Growth in your annuity is insulated from personal income taxes.
+When you earn interest in an annuity, you usually do not need to report those earnings or pay income tax each year.
+This allows your money to stay invested and continue to grow over time.

-At some point, you will have to pay income taxes on withdrawals from an annuity contract.
-The mechanics depends on the type of annuity you have, how you access your funds, and when you access your funds.
-While this is an overview of annuity taxation, consult a tax professional before you make any decisions.
+At some point, you will pay income taxes on withdrawals from an annuity contract.
+The way taxes apply depends on the type of annuity you have, how you take money out, and when you take it out.
+This is a general overview, so it may help to speak with a tax professional before making decisions.

 How Are Annuities Taxed?